tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 for styling webpages, and searching datasets, but you would never put them in a spreadsheet.

-Of course, it doesn't have to be this way.
+It doesn't have to be this way.
 If datasets are data points in a larger table, the metadata about the included datasets correspond to the data in our super-dataset.